 The cons of electric underfloor heating

-- Dry UFH comes with higher running costs than a warm-water system.
+- The electric underfloor heating costs are higher when it comes to running the system than warm-water options.
 This is simply down to the fact that one unit of electricity (measured in kilowatt hours, kWh) costs more than one unit of the natural gas that’s used to power your boiler, linking to a hydronic UFH system.
-'The running costs can be three times higher, so water-based UFH systems are far more cost-effective in large spaces,' says Luciana Kola from Uponor.
-This means electric UFH can potentially be expensive to run if you’re not controlling the system effectively.
+'The running costs can be three times higher, so water-based UFH systems are far more cost-effective in large spaces,' says Luciana from Uponor.
+This means electric underfloor heating can potentially be expensive to run if you’re not controlling the system effectively.
 It’s worth investing in a good quality thermostat, potentially even a smart model, that will allow you to monitor your energy usage closely and get the best out of your system.

 - While electric UFH is quicker to heat up, offering impressive response times for when you only need a short burst of heat, it’s also quicker to lose heat.
 This means that once the system is switched off, the floor surface will cool down quicker than with a warm-water setup.